what is attention? | virtual book

 From where I am sitting on my balcony I can see the TV out of the corner of my eye and it’s very difficult to ignore it.
 I keep turning my head away to think of what to write next, but then when I turn back to resume typing on my computer, the flashes of color and light from the TV make it very difficult for me to focus.
 I just went inside and turned it off, but still my mind keeps diverting attention to the now black rectangle in my peripheral vision.
 Let me draw the curtains.

 Sometimes when I want to be alone I come out and sit here.
 It’s a lovely little space detached from the living room.
 However, if Z is sitting at her desk on the other side of the glass where I can see her and if my need to be alone in that moment is particularly potent, I draw the curtains.
-Nothing changes except what is in my field of perception.
-Her presence remains exactly as it was, but I don’t experience it the same way.
+Her presence remains exactly as it was and I remain aware of it, but it doesn’t intrude on my attention in the same way.

 In his book